Spot Welds

 - Right-click and mouse through the check mark to exit, or double-right-click.

-- If Parts is selected on the guide bar and there are no spot welds selected, when you select a part, it will remove the part from all spot welds in the model.
+- If the Parts Select collector is selected on the guide bar and there are no spot welds selected, selecting a part will remove the part from all spot welds in the model.

 - Spot welds can be organized into groups using the Spot Welds table or the Model Browser.
 Once created, you can move them between groups, but each spot weld can only be in one group.